Richy1989/NovusNodes/README.md

 ## Acknowledgments
 This project leverages the following fantastic libraries:
-- **JointJS: A powerful JavaScript library for building and visualizing interactive diagrams and graphs.
 - **MudBlazor: A modern Blazor component library for building beautiful and functional user interfaces.
 - **Node API for .NET: Enables advanced interoperability between .NET and JavaScript in the same process.
+- **CodeMirror for easy code highlight and online edit.
+- **JsonEditor to enable beautiful visualisation of JSON objects.